 Articulation

-I looked back at my old posts about Ilfrith and Calibarn, and it turns out that I didn’t say much about their articulation.
+I looked back at my old posts about Lfrith and Calibarn, and it turns out that I didn’t say much about their articulation.
 Since Aerial’s range should be the same - or at least extremely similar - consider this a writeup on all of them.

 I would say that as a whole, the articulation is good bordering on great, but there is one major pain point.
 For some reason, none of these three models are able to pivot their legs along the hip, as demonstrated here by the Revive Gundam: